 - Students can earn the certificate and then complete the requirements of the Culinary Arts A.A.S degree at a later time.

-- Students may choose to pursue additional credentials offered by the College, including certificates, diplomas, and associate degrees offered within the Hospitality Education Department.
+- Students may choose to pursue additional credentials offered by the College, including certificates, diplomas, and associate degrees offered by the Hospitality Education Department.

 - General college admission requirements must be met.